Still December 22nd into the solstice, into the new year really.

 And then they also, through the years, they did Pete Peterson and William Tompkins.

-Uh he was like in his 90s when Sala got to him, and after that, the information was no good.
+He was like in his 90s when Salah got to him.

-He he polluted his mind.
+He polluted his mind.

-Um, but even so, William Tompkins' information was bogus, right?
+But even so, William Tompkins' information was bogus, right?

 He was just doing drawings.

-Bear in mind there was not a trillion dollars in 1960.
+Bear in mind, there was not a trillion dollars in 1960.

 We had yet to print that much.

-And then by the 1970s, there was you know, vast quantities of inflation, and we started talking about trillions instead of just millions.
+And then by the 1970s, there was, you know, vast quantities of inflation.

-Um anyway, so we didn't have the money to build that ship.
+Anyway, so we didn't have the money to build that ship.

-Uh Pete Peterson, the same way.
+Pete Peterson, the same way.

 No evidence whatsoever of any of Pete Peterson's stuff.

-And by the way, look at let's go back to paradigm for a minute.
+And by the way, look at, let's go back to paradigm for a minute.

-Uh William Tompkins stuff was done in World War II.
+William Tompkins stuff was done in World War II at that period of time, right?

-In Korea, those kinds of uh conflicts.
+In Korea, those kinds of conflicts.

 During that period of time, we had big battleships out cruising around.

-So, anyway, the paradigm was wrong for our reality.
+So anyway, the paradigm was wrong for our reality.

-It was right for 1940s, but again, that was assuming that that you did everything as though we had done in the past, even though all of a sudden you're into a whole new paradigm, a whole new on uh ontological view of things.
+But again, that was assuming that you did everything as though we had done in the past, even though all of a sudden you're into a whole new paradigm, a whole new ontological view of things.

 There's lots to bitch and moan about.